veeeanti/veebot/README.md

 3. Create a `.env` file based on `.env.example`
 4. Add your Discord bot token
 5. Start the bot: `npm start` or `npm run dev` for development
+6. Enable "Message Content Intent" in your Discord Developer Portal

 ## Commands